Japan ups health controls as Olympic athlete tests positive - WHIZ News

 A Ugandan team member, reportedly a coach, tested positive on Saturday at Tokyo’s Narita airport and was quarantined there.
 But the rest of the nine-person team was allowed to travel more than 500 kilometers (300 miles) on a chartered bus to their pre-Olympics camp in the western prefecture of Osaka.

-Concerns escalated after it was announced that both Ugandans had the more infectious delta variant of the virus.
+Concerns escalated after it was announced that both Ugandans had the delta variant of the virus, which is believed to spread more easily.

 In response to criticism of the case, Suga rushed to Tokyo’s Haneda international airport to inspect virus testing for arrivals and vowed to ensure appropriate border controls as growing numbers of Olympic and Paralympic participants enter Japan ahead of the July 23 opening of the games.